 Honors & Awards

 Mr. Lombardi was recently recognized at the Inaugural U.S. Benchmark Annual Awards as Litigator of the Year-Midwest.
-His 2013 Benchmark Litigation honors also include recognition as a Local Litigation Star in the Illinois chapter and a Litigation Star - United States for intellectual property.
+His 2014 and 2013 Benchmark Litigation honors also include recognition as a Local Litigation Star in the Illinois chapter and a Litigation Star - United States for intellectual property.
 In addition, Benchmark recognized him in the area of product liability.
 He is listed in Chambers USA, which noted his ability to “set forth incredibly passionate arguments that appear indisputable” and his “incredible presence in court;” recognized in IAM 1000 Patent directories from 2011-2014; recognized in Legal 500 for patent litigation, national trial lawyers, and product liability and mass tort defense: consumer products, which called attention to his “lead trial counsel capabilities on high-profile cases;” and was listed in the Guide to the World’s Leading Experts in Patent Law Practitioners 2013.
 He was named a “IP Star” by Managing Intellectual Property in 2013 and 2014, selected as a “Life Science Star” by LMG Life Science in 2012 and 2013, and Law360 recognized Mr. Lombardi as an “Intellectual Property MVP” in December 2012.
+Winston & Strawn was awarded “Chicago Litigation Department of the Year” in the National Law Journal for white collar defense in 2014.
 Mr. Lombardi has also been recognized as an Illinois “SuperLawyer” for numerous years.

 Mr. Lombardi is a member of the firm’s Executive Committee.